settorka/software-eng-monorepo/hybrid-search/v2/README.md

 ### Business Impact

-There is no real business domain yet, so the business impact is internal:

-- Build a high-quality reference implementation.
-- Turn a working prototype into an operable service shape.
+Business impact is internal: convert the prototype into an operable service shape and avoid compounding the current coupling.
-- Create a structure where future functionality can be added without compounding the current coupling.

 ### Context

-The current codebase has enough working behavior to justify a real service design, but not enough separation or evidence to claim production readiness.
+The current codebase has enough working behavior to justify a service design, but not enough separation or evidence to claim production readiness.

-`v2` should keep the runtime small while making the important decisions explicit:

 - Local development should stay straightforward.
 - Deployment should have a clear path to safe rollout and rollback.
-- Relevance does not need to be perfect on day one.
-- Ranking behavior does need to be measurable and safe to change.
+- Ranking behavior must be measurable and safe to change.

 ### Constraints